RishiGupta12/SerialPundit/applications/firmware-gps-gsm-tracking-system/README.md

 - Loop back to wait for next SMS message after configuring PIC18F4550 to communicate with GSM Modem.

+#####Interfacing GSM MODEM with PIC 18F4550 microcontroller
+- The PIC microcontroller was interfaced to GSM MODEM using hardware EUASRT builtin in 18F4550.
+The EUSART was configured to operate in 115200 8N1 configuration using interrupts.
+An ISR was written at high interrupt vector and the EUSART receive interrupt was set as a high  priority interrupts.

+- The AT commands were sent  in a specified sequence that basically configured the MODEM to opearate in SMS text mode,new message receive  Acknowledge, english characters, message sending,receiving & deleting from SIM.

+- A considerable delay was introduced between two commands so that MODEM & SIM can finish their internal processing.
+A locking mechanism was adopted to ensure that proper response is received from MODEM for every command sent to it.

+- At hardware level a voltage level converter IC MAX232 was used from MAXIM.Finally a 2x1 multiplexer helped in switching between GPS and GSM modem.A virtual handshaknig was also implmented.For this pin 4 & 7 of DB9 Connecter was tied to +5 volt supply.These pins represent RTS and DTE in RS232 interface.
+A +5 volt supply represent valid RS232 logic level (voltage level).

 #####Hardware

 GSM modem    &#8594; BENQ MOD 9001 GSM/GPRS MODEM